mhos45/butterfly-image-classification/README.md

 | 4 | 🌿 DenseNet121 | Dense connections, less overfitting |
 | 5 | 🎯 InceptionV3 | Multi-scale feature extraction |
 </div>

-The model with the **highest validation accuracy** is automatically saved and used in the web app.